Jashan 2006 Review

 The sincerity with which the honored ragis dedicated themselves to their family tradition and the purity of intent that characterized their attitude towards their music and their faith had a very tangible result in the amazing participation and concern shown by so many people who cooperated in many different ways, according to their capacities, to make “Jashan” a memorable event.

-The Managing Trustee, on behalf of Anad Foundation, gave a vote of thanks for all the contributions received on the occasion, with the hope to have in future more occasions to bring together its many friends in creative endeavors and in sharing meaningful moments.
+The Managing Trustee, on behalf of Anad Foundation, gave a vote of thanks for all the contributions received on the occasion, with the hope of having more occasions in the future to bring together its many friends in creative endeavors and in sharing meaningful moments.